eloj/radix-sorting/README.md

 		uint32_t k = key_of(arr + i) >> keyshift;
 ```

-At each point we retrieve the key via `key_of`, we shift out any bits we've already processed in a previous pass.
+At each point we retrieve the key via `key_of`, we shift out any bits we've already processed in a previous pass,
+passed in as `keyshift`.

 We can then sort 64-bit wide by calling the sort function twice as such: